top of page

 Pre-doctoral candidate

 Emily is a graduate student in the department of Pharmacology.
 She earned her bachelor's degree in chemistry and minor in psychology at Louisiana State University.
 There she conducted 2 lines of research; one in the development of novel therapeutic targets for bacterial infection, and the other in the investigation of antipsychotic treatment on behavioral and metabolic differences in adolescent mice.
-She has combined her interests in the Canetta lab, where she now investigates impacts of early life exposures to antidepressants on reward processing behavior, and alternative therapeutic strategies.
+She has combined her interests in the Canetta lab, where she now investigates impacts of early life exposures to antidepressants on reward processing behavior and alternative therapeutic strategies.
 When not in the lab, Emily enjoys cooking for friends, exploring museums and botanical gardens in New York, and visiting family back home in New Orleans.

 Amanda Anqueira